GrenManSK/mdown/README.md

 `--stat` - will add txt file which contains status information

-`--web` - will enter web mode and will open browser on port 8080, core lock file will not be initialized; result will be printed gradually during download process
+`--web` - will enter web mode and will open browser on port 8080, core lock file will not be initialized; if ctrl+c mid download, program cache will not be automatically cleared, there is button in web to exit program.
+If program can not be exited with ctrl+c use it to exit program or type "<http://127.0.0.1:8080/end>" in browser, that can happen when you use program without web flag and then again with web flag in same terminal

 `--encode` - will print url in program readable format